pni-lab/PUMI/Docs/windows_setup.md

 # System set up for PUMI development on Windows

-This document contains the instructions to set up your Windows environment so that you can develop PUMI without installing locally all the required dependencies.
+This document contains the instructions to set up your Windows environment so that you can develop PUMI without installing all the required dependencies locally.
 Three elements are needed for that purpose: the PUMI source code (available on GitHub), a Python IDE (this tutorial uses Pycharm), and a Docker container that provides an isolated environment with all the necessary dependencies to run PUMI.

 ## 1. **Install Linux on Windows with WSL2**